harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 Helm chart deployments support versioning and rollback in the same way as standard Kubernetes deployments.

-For more information, go to [Kubernetes Rollback](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollback.md).
+For more information, go to [Kubernetes Rollback](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollback).

-## Option: Trigger the pipeline on a new chart version
+## Trigger the pipeline on a new chart version

 You can set up a Harness trigger to listen on the chart repo and execute the pipeline when a new chart version appears.
-For more information, go to [Trigger Pipelines on New Helm Chart](/docs/platform/11_Triggers/trigger-pipelines-on-new-helm-chart.md).
+For more information, go to [Trigger Pipelines on New Helm Chart](/docs/platform/Triggers/trigger-pipelines-on-new-helm-chart).

 ## Notes